 What Would be a Preferred Hearing Aid Performance?

 Results show that there is not agreement, at least for four different hearing aid algorithms (different hearing aid operating systems) as reported in this study.
-This post will provide results of consumer preference comparisons from two countries for the same study, the preferred algorithms in different listening environments, speech intelligibility in noise with their preferred algorithms, and SNR intelligibility comparisons among the provided algorithms.
+This post will conclude the series, providing results of consumer preference comparisons from two countries for the same study, the preferred algorithms in different listening environments, speech intelligibility in noise with their preferred algorithms, and SNR intelligibility comparisons among the provided algorithms.

 Subject algorithm preferences between the two countries for first and second rank order are shown in Figure 1.
 The Clarity algorithm was ranked highest for first and second choice by subjects in The Netherlands.
 In the U.S., the Comfort and Clarity algorithms were rank ordered the same, with both being the preferred algorithms.
 The Comfort algorithm showed the greatest difference between the two countries.
 There seems to be no logical explanation for this.
 In general, the results show that there appears to be little consistency in how subjects rank order the algorithms they prefer, regardless of country.